ewigur/Emma-Wigur---Portfolio/README.md

 ________________________________________

 ## Disclaimer:
-All art presented in *"Train Tale"* and *"Pogo Pirates"* are made by students at Yrgo Game Creator Artist\
+All art presented in *"Train Tale"* and *"Pogo Pirates"* are made by students at Yrgo Game Creator Artist.\
 _Their names are listed on the Itch.io pages provided in each presentation of the projects._

 [RETURN TO TOP](#TOP)